 Don’t write fraudulent reviews

-TripAdvisor dedicates a lot of time and resources towards ensuring that good reviews are not written by anyone affiliated with the hotel, or writers paid to dish out favourable feedback.
+TripAdvisor dedicates a lot of time and resources towards ensuring that good reviews are not written by anyone affiliated with the hotel, or writers paid to dish out favourable feedback, and uses sophisticated fraud detection processes to catch fake reviews.

 Keep it family-friendly